 - We installed a ventilation system, which transfers air in the performance space every 5 minutes.

 - If you purchase an in-person ticket, and change your mind for any reason, we will exchange your tickets for the Stream.

 A ventilation system was installed in the performance space to increase the safety and comfort of all artists and guests at 18th & Union.
 It’s quiet and effective, running at a CFM (cubic feet/minute) rate that will replace the air in the space about every 5 minutes.

 We also have new air conditioning units in all areas of the space to provide a more comfortable environment for all.

 Ready to Live Stream

-Most of our performances are offered to limited in-person attendees, as well as livestream audiences.
+Most of our shows are offered to in-person attendees, as well as stream audiences.
 In this way, we hope to be able to accommodate multiple preferences for viewing, and to pivot quickly if public health recommendations change without warning.